Forgot Flanders Could Do That

 - Team Rocket from Pokémon occasionally manages to remind both the cast and the audience that they can be a competent threat.
-Two notable episodes are the Johto episode "The Stolen Stones", and the Hoenn episode "Do I Hear a Raltz?".
+Two notable episodes are the Johto episode "The Stolen Stones", and the Hoenn episode "Do I Hear a Ralts?".
 Both of which features the heroes fighting off TR throughout the bulk of the episode, instead of the usual five-minute Curb-Stomp Battle.
-The newest incarnation of the series has taken this concept and run full steam with it, though they were reverted to their usual status for XY.
+The Black and White incarnation of the series took this concept and ran full steam with it, though they were reverted to their usual status for XY.

-- In the Pet Shop of Horrors manga, Tetsu goes from a being a cunning murderer to being a cute, child-like comic relief after his first appearance.
-In one of the final volumes, however, he's briefly shows as a bloodthirsty demon again, when the situation calls for it.
+- In Pet Shop of Horrors, Tetsu goes from a being a cunning murderer to being a cute, child-like comic relief after his first appearance.
+In one of the final volumes, however, he briefly shows as a bloodthirsty demon again, when the situation calls for it.

 - Lupin III doesn't carry a sword and almost never has call to use one, preferring to let Goemon handle the cutting of useless objects.
 However, in the manga, he and Goemon met when Goemon was ordered to keep him from stealing the Zantetsu-ken formula, and it's noted that Lupin's stolen plenty of forging scrolls and kenjutsu teaching scrolls over the years.
 This backstory isn't consistent with the anime (though each character's backstory seems to change to suit the episode/movie in question), but on those rare occasions where he's handled swords, he's been shown to be quite competent with them, and when handed the Zantetsu-ken he's pulled off some jaw-droppingly accurate and fast cuts, on par with the stuff we normally see Goemon do.